program: 2 apartments & workspaces

 structural engineer: Van Rossum BV

 The front façade is restored to its original 1956 condition, while the original 1960’s rear façade is replaced by a detached glazing system offset from the original structure.
-Unlike the original design, this new façade allows natural light to flood the interior spaces.
-Laminated accoya wood mullions and adjustable shading devices are utilized to control light intake.
+In contrast to the original design, this new façade allows natural light to flood the interior spaces.
+Laminated accoya wood mullions and adjustable shading devices are utilized to allow control over light intake.
 The hierarchy of the spaces is governed by street exposure, with the ground floor living room at the front of the house, and the kitchen and dining area at the rear.
 This takes advantage of the plot orientation.

 The design re-establishes the original typology of lower and upper maisonettes, something that had been lost in previous renovations of the home.